danfuzz/samizdat/doc/language-guide/09-module-system.md

 at least one file, called `main`.
 The `main` file is responsible for exporting whatever it is that the module exports.

-The module directory optionally contains additional "intra-module" files in an arbitrary subdirectory hierarchy.
-Intra-module files may be either internal modules (single files of code) or resources.
+The module directory optionally contains additional module-internal files in an arbitrary subdirectory hierarchy.
+Module-internal files may be either internal modules (single files of code, which aren't exposed externally) or resources.

 In addition, the module directory optionally contains additional *external* module definitions (which take the form as external modules in other contexts).